authenticharis123/-aws-solutions-architect-portfolio-/01-ec2-web-server/README.md

 ---

-## User Data Automation (Optional)
+## User Data Automation

 User data was used to automate the setup of the web server during instance launch.

-The script installs Apache, starts the service, and creates a basic web page automatically.
+The script installs Apache, starts the service, and creates a basic web page automatically, removing the need for manual configuration.

 ![User Data](user-data.png)